Bookings Workflow

 Communication Triggers

-Communication Triggers can be set up for your Sales Opportunities to send an email or SMS when a specific transition is done.
+Communication Triggers can be set up for your Bookings to send an email or SMS when a specific transition is done.
 Please refer to this page for more information.

 Entry & Follow Ons